Rao Surtan Deora: Military engagements

 He fought 52 battles during his reign of Sirohi.

 Battle of Dattani (1583)

-In 1583, Surtan Singh led Sirohi forces at the Battle of Dattani against a Mughal detachment of combined forces led by Jagmal Sisodiya, Rao Rai Singh (third son of Rao Chandrasen) and Koli Singh Datiwara resulting in a victory that affirmed the state’s de facto independence.
+In 1583, Surtan Singh led Sirohi forces with help of idar’s army led by Rao Hammir Emaliya at the Battle of Dattani against a Mughal detachment of combined forces led by Jagmal Sisodiya, Rao Rai Singh (third son of Rao Chandrasen) and Koli Singh Datiwara resulting in a victory that affirmed the state’s de facto independence.

 Throughout his reign, he mounted further defensive operations against neighbouring Rajput principalities and Mughal allies to protect Sirohi’s borders.

 Administration and public works

 Surtan Singh commissioned the repair and maintenance of key fortifications at Shivpuri and the ruins of Chandravati, bolstering regional defenses.
 He also oversaw the restoration of irrigation systems along the Jawai and Chara rivers to support agriculture in arid areas.
 To uphold the traditional feudal order, he confirmed existing jagir grants to leading thakur and Brahmin families.
 He further supported archaeological work at Chandravati, where medieval temple structures were consolidated.